-I am a lecturer and lab coordinator of physics at Bryn Mawr College, where I teach introductory physics for non-majors.
+I am a lecturer and lab coordinator of physics at Bryn Mawr College.
+I am a cosmologist, which means that I am an astrophysicist who is interested in the "biggest" questions about the universe.
 I obtained my Ph.D. in physics at Drexel University in 2024, where my research focused on mostly theoretical cosmology.
 Before that, I received my B.S. from Stony Brook University in 2017 where I double-majored in physics and astronomy/planetary sciences.
 I am originally from Long Island, New York.

 Teaching